erkobridee/nx-frontends/docs/build-release-flow/azure-devops.md

 📝 **.azure-pipelines/ci/branches.yml**

-⚠️ to run this pipeline you must had created a GitHub PAT and upload it to the Azure DevOps Pipelines Library as a Secure file. **Instructions:** [Create and use a GitHub PAT](github-pat.md)
+⚠️ to run this pipeline you must have created a GitHub PAT and upload it to the Azure DevOps Pipelines Library as a Secure file. **Instructions:** [Create and use a GitHub PAT](github-pat.md)

 ### Manually triggered flows